 - Ms Marie Persson, Former member of the Australian Workforce and Productivity Agency

-To support a flexible, efficient and responsive NSW vocational education and training system, the Board established two reference groups, an Industry Reference Group and Provider Reference Group.
-These groups provide input to the Board on specific matters relevant to vocational education and training and skills reform.
+To support a flexible, efficient and responsive NSW vocational education and training system, the board established two reference groups.
+These groups provide input to the board on specific matters relevant to vocational education and training and skills reform.